vladmsn/crm-service/README.md

 - Java 17
 - Maven
 - PostgreSQL
-- Docker (optional for running the database in a container)
+- Docker (optional for running the database and Keycloak in containers)

 ### Installing